m1chaelwilliams/goformit/README.md

 A runtime for terminal UI forms

+>[!warning] This product is in alpha.
+New features will be breaking until the project reached 1.0.

 ## Features

 - Interactive Terminal User Interface (TUI)
 - JSON support
 - Non-Linear Forms
 - State management
+- 🚧 Experimental go package

 ## Installation & Usage